 Heavy alcohol abusers also experience damage to nerves in their legs and arms.
 These people normally have issues with sensation, and they might also demonstrate unsteadiness on their feet.

 Some may also develop apathy which can be mistaken for depression.

 It can become very difficult for a person who has this type of dementia to start learning new things.
 This is because damage to the brain affects its comprehending and processing ability.

-Other symptoms may include but are not limited to frequent headaches, anger episodes, slurred speech, mood swings, decreased spontaneity & initiative, and memory gaps.
+Other symptoms may include but are not limited to frequent headaches, anger episodes, slurred speech, mood swings, decreased spontaneity and initiative, and memory gaps.